Going vegan is the new trend going on, and many people out there are adopting it, especially to save animals.

 Based on studies comparing vegetarians to vegans and the general population suggests that vegans may benefit from up to a 75% lower risk of developing high blood pressure and may also have up to a 42% lower risk of dying from heart disease.

 However, not all vegan diets are created equal, so it's essential to stay away from nutrient-poor, fast-food vegan options.
-Hence try base the diet around nutrient-rich whole plants and fortified foods and supplements like vitamin B12.
+Hence try to base the diet around nutrient-rich whole plants and fortified foods and supplements like vitamin B12.

-In brief, vegans tend to have higher insulin sensitivity, lower blood sugar levels, and up to a 50–78% lower risk of developing type 2 diabetes.
 Also, diabetics who substitute meat for plant protein may lessen the risk of poor kidney function.

 Moreover, studies report that in comparison to the American Diabetes Association (ADA), American Heart Association (AHA) and the National Cholesterol Education Program, vegan diets lower blood sugar levels in diabetics more.